yuce/go-jacl/README.md

 ### Default Struct Values

 Go-Jacl requires every field of a struct to be set on unmarshal unless a field is skipped with `jacl:"-"`.
-So, if a property is missing the configuration `jacl.Unmarshal` would return an error.
+So, if a property is missing in the configuration `jacl.Unmarshal` would return an error.

 Consider the following struct: